wagtail/wagtail/docs/reference/hooks.md

 ### `construct_page_listing_buttons`

 Modify the final list of page listing buttons in the page explorer.
-The callable passed to this hook receives a list of `PageListingButton` objects, a page, a user object, and a context dictionary, and should modify the list of listing items in-place.
+The callable passed to this hook receives a list of `ListingButton` objects, a page, a user object, and a context dictionary, and should modify the list of listing items in-place.

 ```python
 @hooks.register('construct_page_listing_buttons')